bmuschko/gradle-tomcat-plugin/README.md

 **I get a compile exception when calling a JSP.
 Is there something I am missing?**

 The exception you might see is probably similar to this one: `org.apache.jasper.JasperException: Unable to compile class for JSP`.
-Tomcat 7.x requires you to have [Eclipse ECJ 3.6.x](http://www.eclipse.org/jdt/core/) in your the classpath.
+Tomcat 7.x and 8.x requires you to have [Eclipse ECJ 3.6.x](http://www.eclipse.org/jdt/core/) in your the classpath.
 However, this version of the dependency does not exist in Maven Central.
 You'll have to download that dependency and put it in your own repository or define a repository on your local disk where you can drop it in.
 Here's an example: